UnifiedPush/documentation/content/users/troubleshooting/_index.md

 Click the `REGISTER` button and then the `TEST` button.
 You should immediately receive an example notification.

+- If it won't register, then your distributor is not correctly configured with your push server.
+- If you have an error while testing the push notifications, then your push server is not correctly configured.
-- If it won't register, or you don't receive a notification, then there is something wrong with your Distributor or Push Server.
+- If you don't have an error and you don't receive a notification, then your distributor is not correctly configured with your push server.
 - If you do receive this test notification, then the problem may be in Your App.
-See "Use Notification Troubleshooting Tools" below.
+See [*The Push Server and Rate Limits*](#the-push-server-and-rate-limits).

 ## Troubleshooting with a Distributor App